Activities & Attractions

 229 Safari Ln; Natural Bridge, VA 24578

-Fun-filled drive through safari with exotic fauna, elk, zebras, gazelles, etc., plus a petting zoo.
-Fun for all ages.
+Fun filled drive-through safari with exotic fauna, elk, zebras, gazelles, etc., plus a petting zoo.
+Entertaining for all ages.

 Whether you want the thrill of fast water or the relaxation of slow, lazy paddling, the James River Basin Canoe Livery offers options to fit your needs.
 All prices include instruction, a detailed trip map, and shuttle service to and from the trip of your choice.
 (540) 261-7334